xapi-project/opam-repo-dev/README.md

 # xapi-project source packages [![Build Status](https://travis-ci.org/xapi-project/opam-repo-dev.svg?branch=master)](https://travis-ci.org/xapi-project/opam-repo-dev)

+---

+**This project is superseded by [xs-opam] and no longer actively maintained as of 20.
+March 2017.**

+---

 To build the xapi-project toolstack components from source:

 First install common development tools and headers: